Disha9248/Tableau_Projects/Airbnb Dashboard/Dashboard Planning/readme.md

 In This Folder there are 3 files each with dashboard planning that is made using excalidraw ( Excalidraw is a virtual collaborative whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them. )

+### BRD Report

+The folder also include BRD ( Business Requirement Document ) all the Requirements need to present on the Dashboard.